The screenshot above shows the input settings. We’ll go through the settings one by one:

 Email on failure

 This allows you to let Claro send an email to a specified address if an error has occurred during processing.
 Files that won’t process correctly (i.e. because they are corrupted or of an unsupported file format) will trigger this email.
 The email is NOT triggered if an image is rejected based on quality (Quality Check settings).
 That is a normal part of the workflow.
+In order for this feature to work, you need to specify the SMTP server info in the log/maintenance section of the user-interface.

 Email address to send the error-report-email to